DukeOfHounds/DukeOfHounds/README.md

 ## I'm a Student at the University of Maryland - College Park
 - 🔭 I’m currently working on [Operation Coffee Shop][OCSGithub]!
 - 🌱 I’m currently learning Computer Science with a love for game Design.
-- 👯 I’m looking to collaborate with other students to hoen fundamentals in Unity.
+- 👯 I’m looking to collaborate with other students to hone fundamentals in Unity.
 - ⚡ Fun fact: I love discussing psychology and philosophy to understand how we think.